khayweee/python-manual/README.md

 ## Viewing Notebook
 click [here](https://nbviewer.jupyter.org/github/khayweee/python-manual/blob/master/Python%20Cheatsheet.ipynb) to view notebook on nbviewer
+- an interactive platform to view .ipynb files
 ## Contribution and Suggestions
 Suggestions and contributions are most welcomed!
 I welcome any pull-request to contribute to this notebook.
 For major changes, please open an issue first to discuss what you would like to change.